erenada/TYPHON/README.md

 ## About the Name

-TYPHON is named after [Typhon](https://en.wikipedia.org/wiki/Chimera_(mythology)), the monstrous father of the Chimera in Greek mythology.
-According to Hesiod, Typhon and Echidna were the parents of the Chimera—a fire-breathing hybrid creature composed of different animal parts.
+TYPHON is named after [Typhon](https://en.wikipedia.org/wiki/Typhon), the monstrous father of the Chimera in Greek mythology.
+According to Hesiod, Typhon and Echidna were the parents of the [Chimera](https://en.wikipedia.org/wiki/Chimera_(mythology))—a fire-breathing hybrid creature composed of different animal parts.
 The name reflects this pipeline's purpose: detecting and analyzing chimeric RNA molecules, which are hybrid transcripts formed by the fusion of different genes, much like the mythological chimera combines parts from different creatures.

 ## Installation